 *See bottom of page for non-ice cream maker instructions.

-This recipe is adapted from the nectarine sorbet recipe in David Lebovitz's The Perfect Scoop.
+This recipe is adapted from the nectarine sorbet recipe in David Lebovitz's The Perfect Scoop

 Ingredients: